-Evaporative cooling (direct or indirect) system water consumption models must account for all of the following features of plant operation, as relevant to the system design and control:

-Direct evaporation due to system cooling operation.
+Evaporative cooling (direct or indirect) system water consumption models must account fordirect evaporation due to system cooling operation.
 Direct evaporation shall be based on latent heat of vaporisation of water of 2,450 kJ/kg.

-In systems utilising variable-speed fan control, the effect of air speed on saturation efficiency of the evaporative media shall be considered (generally, the lower the air speed the higher the efficiency) (e.g. DOE, 2013).
+In systems utilising variable-speed fan control, the effect of air speed on saturation efficiency of the evaporative media shall be considered (generally, the lower the air speed the higher the efficiency) (e.g. DOE.
+2013).